jorgschonau/SaddestSentence/README.md

 * Fear and Loathing in Las Vegas
 * Atomised
-* Charlie and the Chocolate Factory,
+* Charlie and the Chocolate Factory
 * 1984
 * Crime and Punishment
 * Post Office